ludofleury/GuzzleBundle/README.md

 </service>
 ```

-That's it, now your panel display your custom informations and the Guzzle API requests.
+That's it, now your profiler panel display your custom informations and the Guzzle API requests.

 ## TODO